earth in space smallWelcome

 About the Story

 This is one of two individual—and very well-known—Bengali folktales translated by my mother that I illustrated.
-When husbands in India or Bangladesh die, the wives almost never remarry, and they give away all of their beautiful saris and their jewelry to their daughters and daughters-in-law and only wear white for the rest of their lives.
+When husbands in India or Bangladesh die, the wives almost never remarry.
+They cut off their long hair and they give away all of their beautiful saris and their jewelry to their daughters and daughters-in-law and only wear white for the rest of their lives.
 So this Old Woman is a widow—and so she also has a good deal of freedom to do as she pleases.
 (Most widows don’t live alone but with their families.
 It’s usually no fun to live alone.)

 The style of the pictures I found by looking at many illustrations of Indian art, and I most related to illustrations about the Jain religion.
 I loved both the colors of gold, red and blue, and I loved the loose but adept brush strokes.
 So in this first story of the Old Woman, these were the colors I used.